Mayfield Baths: Discovery of the pool

 In 2020, the intact remains of the swimming pools on a street now known as Baring Street were discovered in "stunning" condition by archaeologists from the University of Salford.
-The site is to become part of Mayfield Park.
+The site was incorporated into Mayfield Park, which was the "first new public park built in the city in 100 years".
 According to a local news source, "archaeologists are using 3D laser scanning and low level drone photography to produce an accurate, detailed record of the findings which will later be combined with historical documents and CAD software to produce digital drawings, in a process known as 'preservation by record'".

-As of January 11, 2021, "two large tiled pools, boilers [to heat water], flues and pumps" had been discovered.
+As of 11 January 2021, "two large tiled pools, boilers [to heat water], flues and pumps" had been discovered.

 Graham Mottershead, project manager of Salford Archaeology, said that the "sheer pace of change and innovation during the Industrial Revolution means many advancements were not recorded.
 Excavations like this help us to learn a great deal about what is arguably the most important period of human history and, in the case of Mayfield, a location that is so very relevant to the heritage of the people of Manchester."

-The plan for the area includes the 6.5-acre (2.6-hectare) Mayfield Park, to be the "first new public park built in the city in 100 years".